Dick Radatz: Minor leagues

-Originally a starting pitcher when he began his professional career, Radatz compiled a 16–10 record and 3.48 earned run average in his first two seasons in the Red Sox farm system.
-A sore arm led the Triple-A Seattle Rainiers manager Johnny Pesky to convert him into a reliever in 1961 against Radatz's will.
+Originally a starting pitcher when he began his professional career, Radatz compiled a 16–10 record and 3.48 ERA in his first two seasons in the Red Sox farm system.
+At Triple-A with the Seattle Rainiers in 1961, Radatz was converted into a reliever by manager Johnny Pesky against his will, due to a sore arm.
 The experiment worked, as he pitched in 54 games in relief, with a 2.28 ERA, 24 saves and 74 strikeouts in 71 innings.
 Radatz earned a job with the Red Sox out of spring training the following season as a non-roster invitee.

-Sporting News "Fireman of the Year" (Boston 1962-64)
+Boston Red Sox

 Radatz was immediately dominant at the major league level, as he pitched 18.1 innings and recorded six saves before surrendering his first earned run on May 15, 1962, against the Yankees (a game which the Red Sox won, and Radatz earned his seventh save).
+On July 12, 1962, he pitched five innings in relief to gain a win over the Kansas City Athletics, and the next day pitched seven innings in relief for another win against the A's.
+In a September 1962 game against the Yankees, he pitched nine innings in relief, winning the game.
+In a 1963 game, he pitched six relief innings to defeat the Baltimore Orioles, allowing only two hits.
 He went on to lead the American League in saves (24), games (62) and relief wins (9), while posting a 2.24 ERA in 124.2 innings his rookie season, earning the AL's Fireman of the Year from The Sporting News.
 He was tied for ninth among all AL players with a 5.2 WAR (wins above replacement).
 Radatz was tied for third in AL Rookie of the Year voting.
 Boston's baseball writers named him the Red Sox Rookie of the Year.